Númenor: Philology and time-travel

+Both the use of a pair of related time-travellers with Old English names, and the idea of visiting Atlantis at the time of its destruction, echo events in children's books by Edith Nesbit, who Tolkien described as "an author I delight in".
+Nesbit's 1906 The Story of the Amulet has Atlantis destroyed by a combination of volcanic eruption and a tsunami.
+Kullmann and Siepmann comment that the tsunami must have resonated with Tolkien's recurring "Atlantis complex" dream, ascribed also to the Tolkien-figure of Faramir, of a great wave that rushes in over the treetops.
+Nesbit's 1908 The House of Arden has as its central device a brother and sister named Edred ("Bliss-counsel") and Elfrida ("Elf-strength") who visit several earlier times, always meeting a similar pair of characters.

+Origins of the calendar

+Tolkien chose to calque the calendar of Númenor on the French Republican calendar.
+For example, the names of the third month of Winter, Súlímë, Gwaeron, and Ventôse, all mean 'Windy'.

 Adaptations

-C. S. Lewis's 1945 novel That Hideous Strength makes reference to "Numinor and the True West", which Lewis credits as a then-unpublished creation of J. R. R. Tolkien; they were friends and colleagues at Oxford University, and members of The Inklings literary discussion group.
+C. S. Lewis's 1945 novel That Hideous Strength makes reference to Numinor, as "the true West", which Lewis credits as a then-unpublished creation of J. R. R. Tolkien; they were friends and colleagues at Oxford University, and members of The Inklings literary discussion group.
 The misspelling came from Lewis's only hearing Tolkien say the name in one of his readings.

 The television series The Lord of the Rings: The Rings of Power is set mainly in the Second Age.
-It includes a port city in Númenor, its architecture designed to convey the character of its people.
+It includes the port city of Armenelos in Númenor, its architecture designed to convey the character of its people.
 The set is described as "an entire seaside city" with buildings, alleyways, shrines, graffiti, and a ship docked at the harbour.
 The production designer Ramsey Avery based Númenor's "looming marble structures" on Ancient Greece and Venice, while he used the colour blue to reflect the culture's emphasis on water and sailing.